folbricht/desync/README.md

 desync
 ======

-This project doesn't seek to be a full reimplementation of upstream casync, but is a client that operates on casync chunk stores as well as blob index files to address specific use cases.
+This project doesn't seek to be a full reimplementation of upstream [casync](https://github.com/systemd/casync), but is a client that operates on casync chunk stores, index files, and archives to address specific use cases.

 ## Goals And Non-Goals